top of page

 by Paul Beers

-When Sasha, a Ukrainian soldier, seeks out the Russian soldier who took her prisoner a year earlier, the outcome is impossible to predict.
-You will feel her confusion as she tries to deal with her overwhelming gratitude to the man who spared her life, and her need to stand up for herself and her country.
-And you will feel her terror when a podcast group re-enacts the moment she was taken prisoner.
+When Zoe brings a Russian soldier onto her podcast, then introduces Sasha, a Ukrainian soldier whom he took as prisoner a year earlier, confrontation and accusations fly.
+The narrative bounces back and forth between drama and comedy as they try to adjust to each other.
+You will feel her confusion as she tries to deal with her gratitude for the man who spared her life, and her need to stand up for herself and her country.
+And you will laugh as the two ex-soldiers try to deal with the pacifistic views of the podcaster.

 The Ketamine Trip (1200 x 630 px)(3) (1).jpg